-Item Draft Term Sheet (April 2017) Updated Term Sheet (July 2017) Program The program emphasis is on reducing The County of Santa Clara (County) PROGRAM finances the development of multi-family rental Overview and homelessness by creating safe and housing for the community's most vulnerable populations.
-The PROGRAM's primary objective is Objectives affordable housing units and increasing to reduce and prevent homelessness by: accessibility to a variety of supportive services.
-The objectives of the program are to: Create PSH units for people with a disabling condition.
-Create RRH units for people who need Developing permanent supportive housing (PSH) units for persons with disabling conditions; Developing rapid rehousing (RRH) units for people who need short-term rental assistance and services to obtain and maintain permanent housing; and, Increasing the supply of housing that is affordable to extremely low income and very low income households. short term housing assistance so they can transition in place.
+Item Term Sheet (August 2017) Program Overview and The County of Santa Clara (County) Supportive Housing Development Program finances the development of multi-family rental Objectives housing for the community's most vulnerable populations.
+The Supportive Housing Development Program's primary objective is to reduce and prevent homelessness by: Developing permanent supportive housing (PSH) units for persons with disabling conditions; Developing rapid rehousing (RRH) units for people who need short-term rental assistance and services to obtain and maintain permanent housing; and, Increasing the supply of housing that is affordable to extremely low income and very low income households.
 Between July 1, 2017, and June 30, 2028, the County's goal is to develop or finance at least 4,800 new housing units.
-Of the 4,800 units, at least Increase the supply of housing that is affordable to ELI and VLI households.
-1,600 units would be used as RRH for families or individuals who are homeless; 1,200 units would be used as PSH for persons with disabling conditions and who are homeless, including chronically homeless men, women and families; 600 units would be used as PSH for persons with disabling conditions; and 1,400 units would be used for other ELI households.
+Of the 4,800 units, at least 1,600 units would be used as RRH for families or individuals who are homeless; • 1,200 units would be used as PSH for persons with disabling conditions and who are homeless, including chronically homeless men, women and families; 600 units would be used as PSH for persons with disabling conditions who may or may not be chronically homeless; and 1,400 units would be used for other ELI households.
 To meet these goals, the County will use a variety of funding sources.
 The following guidelines apply to all of the County's housing development funds, some of which may have additional restrictions or requirements.
-The County will issue a Notice of Funding Availability (NOFA) that will specify how developers may apply for PROGRAM funding.
+The County will issue a Notice of Funding Availability (NOFA) that will specify how developers may apply for Supportive Housing Development Program funding.
 The County may periodically update the NOFA.
-Reservations The County reserves the right to withhold or delay awarding funds to any project even if the project meets the threshold eligibility under the PROGRAM's guidelines and the NOFA's requirements.
+Reservations The County reserves the right to withhold or delay awarding funds to any project even if the project meets the threshold eligibility under the Supportive Housing Development Program's guidelines and the NOFA's requirements.
 The County reserves the right to fund projects that do not meet these guidelines if it is in the best interest of the County.
 For example, the County may have to fund a project in order to meet timeliness requirements of a specific funding source such as the Home Investment Partnerships Program (HOME).